b-cubed-eu/pdindicatoR/README.md

     ## [1] "The following species are not part of the provided\n  phylogenetic tree: c(5218823, 5218899)"

-Please note that occurence records for species that are not part of the provided phylogenetic tree will need to be removed - in case this number is large, please consider searching for a more complete phylogenetic tree that covers all your species!
+Please note that occurence records for species that are not part of the provided phylogenetic tree will need to be removed.
+In case this number is large, please consider searching for a more complete phylogenetic tree that covers all your species!